 Dogs tend to eat things that they probably shouldn’t.
 If your dog likes to consume grass, dirt, and debris, it may lead to constipation, as these things are not easily broken down in the body.

 Eating grass and dirt may not affect your dog’s bowel movements at all, but if you notice blades of grass in your dog’s stool, keep an eye out to make sure he is having regular bowel movements.

 Making sure your dog gets enough exercise is the best thing you can do for his overall health.
 A lack of exercise can lead to all kinds of health problems, including constipation.
 Consistent exercise helps your dog’s body function at an optimal level, from heart health to digestive health to muscle development.

 What to Do If Your Dog is Constipated

 Short bouts of constipation are nothing to be alarmed about.
+If you don’t know what to give a constipated dog, there are a few things you can try before having to call a vet.
 When you notice that your dog is constipated, give him a fiber supplement or a dish of canned pumpkin.
 Make sure he is drinking water, and fill his bowl as soon as it is empty.